Pembrolizumab for the Treatment of Cervical Intraepithelial Neoplasia

 A Phase II Open-Label, Single Arm Pilot Study to Evaluate the Safety and Efficacy of Pembrolizumab for High-Grade Cervical Intraepithelial Neoplasia

-Cervical Intraepithelial Neoplasia Cervical Squamous Cell Carcinoma In Situ Cervical Squamous Intraepithelial Neoplasia 2 Neoplasms Carcinoma in Situ Squamous Intraepithelial Lesions of the Cervix Pembrolizumab
+Cervical Intraepithelial Neoplasia, Cervical Squamous Cell Carcinoma In Situ, Cervical Squamous Intraepithelial Neoplasia 2, Neoplasms, Carcinoma in Situ, Uterine Cervical Dysplasia, Squamous Intraepithelial Lesions of the Cervix, Pembrolizumab

 You can join if…